Please Report Any Broken Links Or Trouble You Might Come Across To The Webmaster

 By And/Or Copyright

-Barber 31k The three Barber brothers; Malcolm John, LeRoy Kenneth, and Randolph Harold, enlisted in the Navy in 1940 at Chicago, Ill.; and, following training at Great Lakes, Ill., all were assigned to USS Oklahoma (BB-37).
+The three Barber brothers; Malcolm John (22), LeRoy Kenneth (21), and Randolph Harold (19) were the sons of Peter and Gertrude Barber of New London, Wisconsin.
+Malcolm and Leroy enlisted in the Navy on 08 May 1940 at Chicago, Ill.
+Following training at Great Lakes, Ill., Malcolm was assigned to USS Colorado (BB 45), and Leroy was assigned to USS Oklahoma (BB 37).
+Youngest brother Randolph enlisted in the Navy a few months later and initially was also assigned to Colorado.
+The boys communicated regularly and Leroy told them that duty on Oklahoma was better than most other ships.
+They were reunited when Malcolm was transferred to Oklahoma on 27 August 1940, and Randolph joined them on 11 November 1940.
 Each was advanced in rate; LeRoy and Malcolm became firemen, first class, and Randolph, fireman, second class.
-The brothers were on board Oklahoma at Pearl Harbor on 7 December 1941 when the Japanese attacked, and all three perished when she capsized at her berth along Ford Island.
+The brothers were on board Oklahoma the morning of 07 December 1941 when the Japanese attacked, and all three perished when she capsized at her berth along Ford Island.

 Bill Gonyo